 |Values and Ethics||HSCI 105: Issues in Health Sciences IV|

 Once registration is complete, the billing process will begin.
 Any student not returning to Drake who registered for courses must officially withdraw from the semester to avoid receiving billing statements.
-To withdraw, a student should complete the Withdrawal Request Form, available in MyDUSIS under the Student Services and Financial Aid tab or contact the College of Pharmacy and Health Sciences Student Affairs Office.
+To withdraw, a student should complete the Withdrawal Request Form, available in MyDUSIS under the Student Services & Financial Aid tab or contact the College of Pharmacy and Health Sciences Office of Student Affairs & Enrollment Management.

 Students will be notified via email if a seat becomes available in the course.
 It is a students responsibility to take action on an email notification by the deadline provided or forfeit their seat on the waitlist.
-An overview of the waitlist policies and guidelines is available on the Student Records website.
+An overview of the waitlist policies and guidelines is available on the Office of the Registrar website.
 All waitlists will be dissolved prior to the start of each term; therefore, it is important some action be taken before the start of the term.

 Students are responsible for reviewing their degree audits on a periodic basis to assure that transfer credits are received and curricular requirements are being met.
 For directions on reviewing one's degree audit, please see the Degree Audit Guides available on the CPHS Current Student Resources page.

-Acceptance of transfer credits is subject to the discretion of Office of Academic and Student Affairs.
+Acceptance of transfer credits is subject to the discretion of Office of Student Affairs & Enrollment Management.
 Transfer students from community and junior colleges who have earned a total of 66 semester hours of credit from either two-year or four-year colleges cannot transfer any further credit from a two-year community or junior college to the College of Pharmacy and Health Sciences.
 A maximum of 94 semester hours of credit, or the equivalent, will be accepted on transfer from four-year collegiate institutions.
 Students who desire to enroll in coursework at other institutions during the summer should complete the Transfer Credit Request Form to assure that the course will fulfill the intended requirement.